All dynotags are powered by our industrial strength DCS: Dynotag Cloud Service running 7/24 to provide all the advanced features for your dynotags!

 So – in the case of a mobile viewer, if the viewer of the tag does not want to share the information, DCS will not get the precise coordinates.
 Even in that case, we fall back to the Internet address of the viewer the request was made from – and use a secondary, less precise mechanism to estimate where that IP address could be on the planet.
 While this strategy works OK most of the time, the precision can be low as it does not work well with smart phones because of the way wireless carriers handle Internet connections.

-No matter who views the dynotag content around the planet, DCS always tries to get the location information of the viewer and add that to the view log of the tag, as the access takes place.
+No matter who views the dynotag content around the planet, DCS always works to get the location information of the viewer and add that to the view log of the tag, as the access takes place.
 The owner of the tag is also sent a view notification email – if the feature is enabled by tag owner.

 In a related note: On tags attached to your belongings, or with loved ones’ Emergency Info tags, we strongly recommend enabling “receive an e-mail when the tag is viewed” which is enabled by default.
 That way, you will immediately know when the tag contents are accessed.